lrleon/go-breaker/README.md

 ### Triggered

-Indicates if the breaker is currently tripped.
+Indicates if the breaker is currently triggered.

 ```go
 func (b *breaker) Triggered() bool